KnownStormChaser/master-weather-model-list/models/nwp_models/global/usa/navgem.md

 ---

 ## What it provides
-Deterministic global forecasts of:
-- Atmospheric temperature, wind, humidity, and pressure
-- Surface fluxes important for ocean and wave modeling
-- Tropical cyclone environment and track guidance
-- Upper-atmospheric fields extending into the mesosphere
+Deterministic global forecasts of temperature, wind, humidity, pressure, and precipitation, plus tropical-cyclone environment and track guidance.
+In full operational form NAVGEM also produces surface fluxes for ocean/wave forcing and fields extending into the mesosphere, but **the public NOMADS GRIB2 is a subset** — it tops out at 70 hPa and carries no flux, cloud, or radiation fields (see the NOMADS product contents under Data availability for the exact field set).

 NAVGEM output is widely used as:
 - Atmospheric forcing for ocean, sea-ice, and wave models